Providentia: Imperial cult

 Providentia appeared on Roman coins issued under Vespasian, Trajan, Hadrian, Antoninus Pius, Septimius Severus, Commodus, Pertinax, and Diocletian.
 A coin issued by Titus depicted his deified father Vespasian handing a globe to his son as his successor, with the legend Providentia Augusta.
 Coins issued by Nerva depicted the Genius of the Senate handing the globe to the new emperor, with the legend Providentia Senatus, "the Providence of the Senate."

 Providentia in numismatics

-Providentia has been the main motif for many collector coins and medals, the most recent one is the famous 100 euro Sculpture Gold coin issued on November 13, 2002.
-The reverse features the Providentia Fountain (“Provendentia Brunnen”) in central Vienna, work of one of the greatest Baroque sculptors Georg Rafael Donner.
+Providentia has been the main motif for many collector coins and medals, the most recent one being the 100 euro Sculpture Gold coin issued on November 13, 2002.
+The reverse features the Providentia Fountain ("Provendentia Brunnen") in central Vienna, work of one of the greatest Baroque sculptors Georg Rafael Donner.
 In the centre of the coin, the allegorical figure of Providentia with a medallion of the Roman god, Janus, who had two faces, is displayed.
 Surrounding the fountain there are other symbolic figures representing tributary rivers of the Danube.
 Providentia is enthroned high above the figure of an old man representing the Enns River.